zvikam/Checkpoint-CSA/2020/tricky_guess/README.md

 ## problem
-given an online work-guessing game and a list of words. the game responds with number of correct letters.
+given an online word-guessing game and a list of words. the game responds with number of correct letters.
 ## solver
 write a client that plays the game.